botpress/botpress/docs/guide/docs/advanced/hosting.md

 ### Preparing the Docker image

-To create a new bot from scratch, simply create a file named `Dockerfile` in any directory.
+To create a new bot from scratch, create a file named `Dockerfile` in any directory.
 Write this snippet in the file (and replace \$VERSION with the latest one in [hub.docker.com](https://hub.docker.com/r/botpress/server/tags/))

 ```docker
 FROM botpress/server:$VERSION